-When frequent itemsets update in current batch takes more time than tmax it is simply stopped.
-It means that some frequent itemsets won't be discovered.
-On the other hand, the process guarantee the maximal processing time.
-An interesting solution for the problem of patterns omitting would be using of algorithm for mining frequent itemsets from transactions batch, which source code is however not freely available [22].
-In this case, the k most frequent itemsets are mined, which result to no need of explicit setting of minimal support threshold.
-In addition, there is guarantee of discovering the best patterns first.

-3.5  Summary of parameters used
+3.4  Summary of parameters used

 One of critical parts of designed process is to properly set up the input parameters of individual method parts (clustering algorithm, frequent patterns mining algorithm, etc.).
 As there exist high number of input values combinations, the method tuning could have exponential complexity.
 To optimize such a process, there should be used some optimizations as for example tuning individual method parts separately etc. For this reason, we divided method input parameters into four categories according their purpose (Table 1).

 We use IncMine algorithm [13] implemented in MOA framework for mining frequent closed itemsets over data stream.
-We search for best settings of its input parameters: minimal support, relaxation rate, segment length, window size.
-Minimal support is value corresponding to σ parameter in IncMine algorithm that is used to compute progressive function of minimal support (MST) for different segments of actual window.
-Relaxation rate is value corresponding to r parameter in IncMine algorithm that is used to compute relaxed MST, which prevents it from deleting potentially frequent itemsets.
-Segment length is number of transactions (in our case these are user sessions) in one batch update.
-Window size is number of segments sliding window consists of.
+We search for best settings of its input parameters: ms, rr, sl, ws.
+Minimal support (ms) is value corresponding to σ parameter in IncMine algorithm that is used to compute progressive function of minimal support (MST) for different segments of actual window.
+Relaxation rate (rr) is value corresponding to r parameter in IncMine algorithm that is used to compute relaxed MST, which prevents it from deleting potentially frequent itemsets.
+Segment length (sl) is number of transactions (in our case these are user sessions) in one batch update.
+Window size (ws) is number of segments sliding window consists of.

 We use Clustream algorithm using k-means macroclustering implemented in MOA framework.
 We search for best setting of its input parameters: number of clusters, maximal microclusters count, together with input parameters specific to our method related to clustering part: threshold number of changes in user model, threshold number of changes in microclusters (we explained their usage in process description 3.2).

-Category of recommendation parameters contains: evaluation window size, recommendations count.
-Evaluation window size represents number of actions in user session used to identify best patterns to use with recommendation.
+Category of recommendation parameters contains: ews, rc.
+Evaluation window size (ews) represents number of actions in user session used to identify best patterns to use with recommendation.
 All other actions in user session following this window are used as test set to evaluate generated recommendations.
-Recommendation count represents number of actions recommended to user.
+Recommendation count (rc) represents number of actions recommended to user.

-Category of general method parameters contains: minimal transactions per second, threshold of clustering ids difference.
-Minimal transactions per second represents minimal processing speed requirement.
+Category of general method parameters contains: mts, tcdiff.
+As mentioned in [21] mining of frequent itemsets over the data stream requires balancing requirements for method accuracy and effectivity according to needs of specific task it will be used in.
+Our method offers option to set minimal required speed as input parameter mts.
 Threshold of clustering ids difference represents maximal difference between global macroclusterings counter (lmid) and counter in user model u (u.lmid).
-If this threshold is exceeted user model is marked as inactive and deleted.
+If this threshold is exceeded user model is marked as inactive and deleted.

 Table 1: Summary of parameters.